-An enthralling fast-winding off-road descent will take us close to the village of Gadoni and over the Flumendosa River.
-Still grinning from ear to ear, we ride the final tarmac section to Seulo to tonight’s accommodation.
+An enthralling fast-winding off-road descent will take you close to the village of Gadoni and over the Flumendosa River before the final ride on a tarmac section to Seulo and tonight’s accommodation.
 Yes you’ve guessed it, lots more delicious home made pasta and wine to be sampled!

 - Meals: Breakfast